Saint John Riptide

 The Saint John Riptide were a Canadian professional basketball team based in Saint John, New Brunswick, that had home games at Harbour Station.
 They were a member of the National Basketball League of Canada (NBL Canada) in the Atlantic Division.
 The team was one of two professional basketball teams from the province of New Brunswick, the other being the Moncton Magic.

 Established in 2007 as the Manchester Millrats (an expansion team based in Manchester, New Hampshire, which played in the American Basketball Association (ABA), a year later it moved to the Premier Basketball League (PBL).
-In 2010, it relocated to Saint John and in 2016 was renamed.
+In 2010, it relocated to Saint John as the Saint John Mill Rats, and in 2016 it was renamed as the Riptide.

-In 2019, the team was granted a one-season hiatus by the league, but has since been inactive.
+In 2019, the team was granted a one-season hiatus by the league, yet it has since been inactive.

 History

 2007–08 season

 In their inaugural ABA season, the Manchester Millrats compiled a regular season record of 28–12, playing their home games at the Fieldhouse of Southern New Hampshire University (SNHU).
 They won their first 12 games and first four games against the reigning champion Vermont Frost Heaves.
 These were the only losses the Frost Heaves had in that season.
 The Millrats were one of eight teams to make the post season.
 They got to the semifinals but lost in overtime to the San Diego Wildcats.
 Larry Lessett was the head coach.

 There were major logistical issues, as two of the four teams in the Millrats' division suspended operations.
 The ABA flew the Millrats to the Bahamas once and to Singapore twice to play against ABA teams with no local competition.
 Nevertheless, Millrats management organized additional games against local rivals and gave season ticket owners the full number of events they had been promised, although the final regular season game was played at a private center ten miles away.

 Point guard Anthony Anderson got the ABA's Most Valuable Player award among other awards and recognition.
 Ian McCarthy was named the league's General Manager of the Year.
 Ismael Caro and Ife Anosike were separated from the team after a brawl that brought a game in Vermont to a premature end.